JoshDoug/Notes/MatLab/MatLab-Basics.md

 * Optionally specify the type of a variable on assignment: `d = uint16(1)` would set to 1 with a class/type of an unsigned 16 bit integer, instead of a double.
 * A scalar: `x = 1`, with a class of double, and which is really a 1x1 matrix.
 * A vector or array: `e = [1 2 3]` or `e = [1,2,3]`, either works.
 This is still technically a matrix.

+### Strings

+String manipulation and concatenation.

+* Class char: `a = 'Test'` sets `a` to the string `Test`, MatLab requires single quotes to be used, Octave allows double quotes.
+* Class string: `b = string('Test')`, this stores `Test` as a String with double quotes. `b = "Test"` would cause an error.
+* Concatenate strings: `strcat(s1, s2...)`, concatenates however many strings are included as arguments, literals or variables.
+This function also removes whitespace at the end of each string.

 ### Matrices